dustinpfister/blog_posts/_posts/statistics-stochastic-process-bernoulli.md

 ## 1 - A Basic Bernoulli process example

 This should be pretty easy as all that needs to happen here is to have a function that will return a random number that is just a 1 or 0.
-However there is maybe a bit more to it when it comes to figuring out if a random function will give what might often be called a fair toss.
+However there is maybe a bit more to it when it comes to figuring out if a random function will give what might often be called a fair toss, or a [fair coin](https://en.wikipedia.org/wiki/Fair_coin).

 ### 1.2 - A basic coin function